 Please check with the 2021 Presidential Inaugural Committee for ticket prices.
 The PIC will likely open up a Ticket Inquiries (TBA) form for the public, so you may want to submit your information there.

 If I do not receive an official invitation to one of the official balls, can I still get tickets?

 Possibly, though the price is likely going to be higher than the original price.
 More information may be posted here as it becomes available.

 How do I get tickets for one of the unofficial inaugural balls?

 Tickets for the “unofficial” inaugural balls are normally available through their sponsoring organizations.
 For the 2013 inauguration, over eighty such galas were held by state societies and other groups at a variety of locations in and around the Washington, D.C. area.
 In contrast, only two official balls were held to celebrate the inauguration.
 For the 2016 inauguration dozens of privately-hosted and state society galas were held.
 Unofficial balls are therefore far more numerous and offer a greater variety of entertainment experiences that guests may enjoy.

 How much do tickets cost for the unofficial balls?

 The prices vary, but many fall in the $100-$500 range.

 Can I order tickets to inaugural events through Presidential-Inauguration.com?

-Presidential-Inauguration.com does not handle or sell any tickets.
+No, since Presidential-Inauguration.com does not handle or sell any tickets.
 When available, links to ticket sellers and/or sponsoring organizations are included on this site.
 Please visit those external sites to make any purchases.